cgreenhalgh/musiccodes/docs/userguide.md

 Once an example has been recorded you can modify its context; currently this is tempo only.

 You can also specify a "Matching profile" in which case the corresponding code will be displayed, which can be copied via the clipboard.
+Selecting a matching profile will also change the note filtering to use that matching profile rather than the global defaults.

+`Play` should play the example notes; `Export` will generate a textual version of the example notes which can be used in associated PureData scripts.

 #### 2. Note filter/Grouping tab (upper panel)